surifirstpin/biplus_documentation/docs/README.md

 #### Benefits of Live Data

-Acubi retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time for data management.
+Acubi retrieves the most recent data and assist your financial advisor to focus on analyzing and controlling spontaneously rather than wasting time in data management.

 #### Compact
 It is one of the best software platform that consistently Join Business intelligence,Performance Management,Analytics and Data Discovery in a single product.